jackhenderson101/jackhenderson101.github.io/_projects/2021-time-synchronisation.md

 Mean Path Delay    :  0.030811354 s, mean  0.031216654 s, dev  0.000908046 s
 Clock correction   :  1000.000 ppm (slewing at maximum rate)
 ```
-which indicates that the sychronisation is only accurate to within 100ms, because the jitter on the Wifi is so high.
+which indicates that the synchronisation is only accurate to within 100ms, because the jitter on the Wi-Fi is so high.
 The clock correction is also high as it is constantly trying to adjust the clock back and forth.

-After much trial and error, and after replacing the Wifi router and changing to a 5 Ghz network, the root cause of the problem was determined to be a power-saving feature in the Wifi card.
-In order to save power, the Wifi chip will buffer outgoing packets for some period of time and then send them all at once.
-Ordinarily, this is useful for most activities, but for time-sensitve packets, such as PTP, this introduces an unknown delay in the network, making it extremely difficult to get accurate time synchronisation.
+After much trial and error, and after replacing the Wi-Fi router and changing to a 5 Ghz network, the root cause of the problem was determined to be a power-saving feature in the Wi-Fi card.
+In order to save power, the Wi-Fi chip will buffer outgoing packets for some period of time and then send them all at once.
+Ordinarily, this is useful for most activities, but for time-sensitive packets, such as PTP, this introduces an unknown delay in the network, making it extremely difficult to get accurate time synchronisation.

-If we look at `iwconfig wlan0`, we can see that power managemnet is turned on
+If we look at `iwconfig wlan0`, we can see that power management is turned on
 ```
 wlan0     IEEE 802.11  ESSID:"Teleop5G"
           Mode:Managed  Frequency:5.18 GHz  Access Point: E0:46:9A:0E:A7:AD